You’ve spent the last few months preparing for fatherhood. After the congratulations have faded, you are in for some changes!

 Instead, dads focus on setting a good example for their children because little eyes and ears are always soaking up what’s around them.

-If you do not become healthier, then we all know what men’s bodies can get like!
+If you do not become healthier, we all know what men’s bodies can be like!

 You Will Be More Selective

 Life isn’t all fun and games anymore, and you will become more selective with your time – and often who you spend your time with – once you become a dad.